Last Updated on May 10, 2023

-Of all the summer months in Paris, June may just be the most pleasant.
-The temperatures generally remain on the mild side, and even though the occasional thunderstorm cuts picnics and strolls short, it’s typically far from the muggy, overpowering heat of late July and August.
+Thinking of visiting Paris in June?
+Good idea.
+Of all the summer months, this may just be the most pleasant.
+The temperatures generally remain on the mild side, and even though the occasional thunderstorm cuts picnics and strolls short, the muggy, overpowering heat of July and August isn’t usually present.
+Read on to learn how to fully bring out its early-summer charms.

 June does have its drawbacks, too, and they’re similar to those of other months falling in high season.
 If you come at this time of year, you’ll be arriving in peak season: don’t expect hotel prices, air or train fares to be at their lowest.
 To lock in good deals, I strongly suggest you book well ahead.
 You can compare prices on flights and hotels at Skyscanner, and find deals on trains over at Rail Europe.